andreadelprete/andreadelprete.github.io/content/event/202507_patras/index.md

 location: University of Patras, Greece

-summary: Combining Reinforcement Learning and Trajectory Optimization - The best of both worlds
+summary: Invited lecture at the Optimization for robotics summer school in Patras
 #abstract: In this talk I cover recent methods from the state of the art that combine Reinforcement Learning and Trajectory Optimization techniques.

 # Talk start and end times.